mmbros/quote/pkg/taskengine/README.md

     type WorkerTasks map[WorkerID]Tasks

-The `SortTasks` method reorder each worker tasks list, in order to have a worker handle each task as soon as possible.
+The `SortTasks` method reorder each worker tasks list to have each task be handled by a worker as soon as possible.
+For example given the following configuration:

+    worker1: [task1, task2]
+    worker2: [task1, task2, task3]
+    worker3: [task1, task2, task3]

+`SortTask` method would give:

+    worker1: [task1, task2]
+    worker2: [task2, task3, task1]
+    worker3: [task3, task1, task2]